objectionary/try-phi/README.md

-# Halogen Template
+# Try Phi

-This is another attempt to write try-phi editor, this time in PureScript.
+This is an attempt to rewrite [try-phi](https://github.com/br4ch1st0chr0n3/try-phi) in PureScript.
 It's based on this [template](https://github.com/purescript-halogen/purescript-halogen-template).

 ### Quick Start